RefactoringGuru/refactoring-examples/interactive-en-after/java/replace-temp-with-query.md

 Replace the variables <code>basePrice</code> and <code>discountFactor</code> one by one with calls to the respective methods.

-First make sure that the variables are assigned a value within the method only once.
+First, make sure that there is just one value assignment to the variable within the method.

-This is already apparent here, but to be safe, we can declare these variables with the keyword <code>final</code>.
+That is already apparent here, but to be safe, we can declare these variables with the keyword <code>final</code>.
 In this case, the compiler will flag all places where attempts are made to re-assign values to variables.

 Compile and verify that nothing has gone astray.

 For the second step, we create a <code>basePrice()</code> method and move the expression forming the <code>basePrice</code> variable to it.

 Now we can use a method call instead of the initial expression.
-Thus we now have a new method and all of the old code still works.
+Thus, we now have a new method and all of the old code still works.

-This is the perfect time to replace the variable with a direct method call.
+Now is the perfect time to replace the variable with a direct method call.

 Replace the first variable and then compile to make sure that nothing is broken.

 Let's run the compiler and auto-tests.

-Perform the following replacement.
+Perform the next replacement.

 Let's run the compiler and auto-tests.

 The previous replacement was the last one, so we can remove the variable declaration.

-All is done with the first variable.
+The first variable is done.
 We can repeat all this to extract <code>discountFactor</code>.

 Create a new method…